Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 It should be noted that the game itself won't have a story, just planning on borrowing from Dante's Inferno for imagery and inspiration.
 Astute observers may notice the references but that's about it.

-Instead of a traditional scoring system, [placeholder_name] will have a timer that counts up which can be incremented both by staying alive and by activating more waves early by shooting the Bell that rests above each level
+Instead of a traditional scoring system, Eternal Descent will have a timer that counts up which can be incremented both by staying alive and by activating more waves early by shooting the Bell that rests above each level

 Each level will have a set time limit you must survive which isn't affected by calling in more waves early.
 I.E (The level is 120 seconds long and you call in more waves early by shooting the bell, speeding up the timer and getting more points, the level will still take a full 120 seconds to complete)